whitfija/arduinopisurvivalgame/README.md

-# mbedpisurvivalgame
+# arduinopisurvivalgame
-A serial-based multithreaded survival game for MBED, displayed via Raspberry Pi made for GATech's CS 3651 class, Prototyping Intelligent Devices
+A serial-based survival game for Arduino, displayed via Raspberry Pi (and any other device that has python) made for GATech's CS 3651 class, Prototyping Intelligent Devices